nestjs/docs.nestjs.com/content/graphql/resolvers-map.md

 > warning **Warning** The logic inside the `AuthorsService` and `PostsService` classes can be as simple or sophisticated as needed.
 The main point of this example is to show how resolvers can interact with other providers.

 In the example above, we created the `AuthorResolver` which defines one query and one field resolver.
 Note that to create a resolver, we must annotate the class with the `@Resolver()` decorator.
 The argument passed in to the `@Resolver()` decorator is optional, but since we have also defined a field resolver (for the `posts` property of the `Author` object type), it's required to indicate which class is a parent for this particular field resolver (`Author.posts` relation).
-In addition, we defined a first query to get the author object based on the `id` sent over the network.
+In addition, we defined a first query to get the author object based on the `id` sent in the request.
 Queries enable clients to fetch data, but not to **modify** data.
 To specify that the method is a query handler, use the `@Query()` decorator.

 Conventionally, we would use something like `getAuthor()` or `getPosts()` as method names.
 We can easily do this by passing the real names as arguments of the decorator.